Asipovichy: History

 A village existed on the site of the modern town during the 18th century, which in 1787 had seventeen dwellings as part of the Protasevichi folwark owned by Dominik Hieronim Radzivil in the Grand Duchy of Lithuania.
 After the Second Partition of Poland the village came under control of the Russian Empire.
 According to an inventory in 1805, there were 22 dwellings and 146 inhabitants in the village, and then 26 dwellings in 1834.
 In addition to agriculture and animal husbandry, the villagers were engaged in weaving, fishing, and woodworking.
 A sawmill and flour mill were founded in 1885.
 Meanwhile, a railway station on the Libau–Romny Railway was founded in forest two kilometers from the village in 1872.
 The railway contributed to the expansion of the forestry industry and the development of crafts in the area.
 During the late 1880s and first half of the 1890s, two sawmills, a mill, several houses, a post office, and an inn were built.
 The narrow-gauge Asapovichy-Darahanava railway was laid down in 1896.
 The Russian Empire 1897 census recorded 449 inhabitants in the village and 99 in the settlement that developed around the station; the region was part of the Bobruysky Uyezd.

 A railway sleeper plant was founded in 1900 and in the early 20th century the village turned into an urban settlement with a bakery, workshops for the manufacture and repair of sled wheels and agricultural implements.
 There were more than 1,000 inhabitants in 1904, and in the 1905 Russian Revolution there was a worker's demonstration on 17 September 1905.
-The Asapovichy-Darahanava railway was extend to Uručča between 1905 and 1907, and the town turned into a rail junction from which more than a million poods of forestry products were shipped annually.
+The Asapovichy-Darahanava railway was extended to Uručča between 1905 and 1907, and the town turned into a rail junction from which more than a million poods of forestry products were shipped annually.
 There were two schools, a steam mill was built in 1908, a tar factory founded in 1909, and communication was established with Minsk and Mogilev.
 A locomotive depot opened in 1913 and the railway was extended to Slutsk in 1915 during World War I and converted to broad gauge.
 Soldiers of the town garrison rioted during August and September 1915.
 By 1917 there were 601 inhabitants in the village and 4,178 at the station, which became a town.
 After the October Revolution, a Red Guard detachment of 1,000 men was formed, which in January and February 1918 took part in the defeat of Józef Dowbor-Muśnicki's Polish troops.
 The town was occupied by German troops between 19 February and November 1918, and by Polish troops between August 1919 and July 1920.
 Red partisan detachments occupied in the vicinity during 1919 and 1920.